Four face death for 'cold-blooded' murder of Delhi gang rape victim

 As the bus drove through the streets of the capital, the men repeatedly raped and tortured the victim with a metal bar before dumping her and her friend, naked and semi-conscious, on the road.
 She died in a Singapore hospital two weeks later of internal injuries.

-In his 240-page judgement, Judge Khanna slammed the "inconsistent" defence.
+In his 240-page judgment, Judge Khanna slammed the "inconsistent" defense.
 Three of the men said they were never on the bus, and another said he was driving and knew nothing of the crime, despite DNA evidence and bite marks on the women's body that placed them at the scene.

 Khanna said the attackers pulled the woman's intestines from her body with metal rods and their bare hands.
 He accused the men of cold-bloodedly killing their "helpless victim".